cisco/mindmeld/source/integrations/webex_teams.rst

       server.run(host='localhost', port=port_number)

-You can download the food ordering blueprint or HR blueprint for example implementation.
+You can download the food ordering blueprint or HR blueprint for an example implementation.

 .. code:: python